-No employer health insurance?
-You're not alone—64.7% of uninsured workers are employed by companies that don't offer health benefits.
-Whether you're self-employed, working for a small business, or between jobs, you need coverage now.
-This guide cuts through the confusion with specific action steps based on your situation.
+You're far from alone: 64.7% of uninsured workers are employed by companies that simply don't offer benefits.
+Whether you're self-employed, working for a small business, or between jobs, this guide will walk you through your best options in about 15 minutes.

-Remember: Any coverage beats no coverage.
-Medical debt remains the leading cause of bankruptcy.
-Pick something, even if imperfect, then optimize next year.
+One important reminder: Any coverage beats no coverage.
+Medical debt remains the leading cause of bankruptcy, so the goal is to get protected first—you can always optimize your plan next year.

 Start Here: Find Your Path